mtdcy/ABE/README.md

 # ABE

-my personal software development toolkit
+my personal software development toolkit.

 ## What

-I always want a dev toolkit that only depends to system libc api, so it is.
+I always want a develop toolkit that only depends on system libc only, so this is.

 ## Notes

 * using c++ to speed up the coding work, but only class and template be used. no stl and other extensions.
-* build our own containers using template, @see stl/*.
+* ** NO libraries other than libc **

+## Features

+* fixed width types defines
+* a very simple logging system and predefined macros
+* wrappers of system time & allocator & ...
+* a simple atomic class implementation
+* a cow string implementation
+* a reference counted shared object implementation
+* bits reader & writer implementations
+* a buffer class implementation
+* a message(dictionary) implementation
+* multi-thread implementations
-*
+* basic stl containers implementations

 ## LICENSE